AdrianWilczynski/AgGrid.InfiniteRowModel/README.md

 - Number Filter,
 - Date Filter.

-It also provides support for custom boolean filter implementation:
+It also provides support for custom boolean filter implementation.
+You don't have to use the same filter but your filter model has to match `AgBooleanColumnFilterModel` interface (below).

 ```ts
 @Component({